I hope you enjoy reading this blog post. If you want my team to just do your marketing for you, click here.

 31 million people.
 Only using their mobile devices to access the internet.

 What does it mean?
 It means that your website better be mobile-friendly unless you’re in the business of driving traffic away from your site.
-After all, Google will not only punish you for not having a mobile-friendly site, but you’ll also end up chasing away people because of your your design faux pas.
+After all, Google will not only punish you for not having a mobile-friendly site, but you’ll also end up chasing away people because of your design faux pas.

 If you haven’t gotten serious about making sure your site is mobile-friendly, now is the time to do it with these expert tips.